MND Australia

 Associate Professor Mary-Louise Rogers’ research interest is in treatment strategies and biomarker discovery for MND.
 Mary-Louise leads the translational Ian Davis Flinders University Biomarker facility and the research undertaken in the Neurotrophic Laboratory.
 Mary-Louise is on the board of MND South Australia and joined the MNDRA Research Committee in 2020.

-Associate Professor Bradley Turner heads a research team investigating the molecular basis of selective neuronal vulnerability in MND at the Florey Institute of Neuroscience and Mental Health, the University of Melbourne.
-This research group employs biochemical and molecular approaches to study MND pathogenesis in patient-derived specimens and models, as well as transgenic and gene knockout animal models, with a strong focus on preclinical trials.
-Associate Professor Turner's research interests also extend to childhood spinal muscular atrophy (SMA) and Kennedy's disease (KD), which are related to MND.
+Professor Bradley Turner heads a research team focused on understanding the molecular basis of MND and developing novel treatment approaches at the Florey Institute of Neuroscience and Mental Health, the University of Melbourne.
+His group employs patient stem cell-derived and transgenic animals for disease modelling and drug discovery with a strong focus on preclinical trials.
+Professor Turner's research interests also extend to childhood spinal muscular atrophy (SMA) and Kennedy's disease (KD), which are related to MND.

 Image of Professor Steve Vucic, NSW